Keep work parent-child relationships during CSV import to Jira Cloud

 Map issue IDs using the Parent field in the CSV file

-For the parent→child relationship to work, copy the Issue ID of the parent work item and paste it in the Parent column of the the Child work item.
+For the parent→child relationship to work, copy the Issue ID of the parent work item and paste it in the Parent column of the Child work item.

-NOTE The ID's used are place holder numbers.
-They can be any number but each issue must have a unique ID.
+NOTE: The IDs used are placeholder numbers.
+They can be any number, but each issue must have a unique ID.

 work type | work item key | status | summary | issue id | parent |